wang88888888888888/deployment-rag/README.md

 - Focus on core functionality first
 - Document any assumptions you make
 - Time management is crucial - prioritize MVP features
+- Do your best.
+If you don't finish, push the progress that you've made and explain how you would go about completing the project.

 Good luck with the challenge!
 We're excited to see your solution.